amalini10j/Covid19-Data-Analysis/README.md

 - CatBoost ensures highly accurate model building with great GPU or CPU training speed
 - It works well with categorical variables without the need to preprocess them (methods like one-hot encoding is not required to convert variables)
+- Catboost requires minimal data preparation
-- It provides rich inherent visualizations like Feature importance, training process visualization which helps in understanding the model output
+- It provides rich inherent visualizations like feature importance, training process visualization which helps in understanding the model output
 - It is simple to use with Python package

-- Catboost requires minimal data preparation
-- Why choose Catboost over other gradient boosting on decision trees (GBDT) algorithms?
+Advantage of Catboost over other gradient boosting on decision trees (GBDT) algorithms:

-  - Catboost prediction time is 13-16 times faster than XGBoost and LightGBM according to its creator Yandex researchers and engineers.
+- Catboost prediction time is 13-16 times faster than XGBoost and LightGBM according to its creator Yandex researchers and engineers
-  - Catboost default parameters offers a better starting point than other GB algorithms which is especially useful for ML beginners.
+- Catboost default parameters offers a better starting point than other gradient boost algorithms which is especially useful for Machine Learning beginners

 ### Model Features Comparison to Dataset